parrt/msds501/projects/enron.md

 In your repository, you should submit the following files in the root of the repository:

 * `condense.py` This is the script that reads all of the emails and creates the handy data frame in feather format, storing the feather file in the current working directory.
+It takes a commandline argument indicating the directory containing the Enron mail.
+E.g., my directory is `~/data/maildir`.
-* `enron.ipynb` Follow the [starter kit](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb) of the notebook and generate the appropriate explorations and visualizations
+* `enron.ipynb` Start with a copy of the [starter kit notebook](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb) and flesh it out to generate the appropriate explorations and visualizations for this project description.
 * `enron.pdf` This is the PDF exported or generated from the notebook.
+Make sure that it looks correct and has all of the images showing.

 The easiest way to generate `enron.pdf` is to use `jupyter-nbconvert`, as you did in the images project: